 MICHELLE: Yeah, I guess he does spend the majority of his time either sleeping or pulling off surprising domestic tasks.

 Anyway, how about you start us off with the pages you’ve chosen?

-MELINDA: Sure!
+MJ: Sure!
 I’ve picked out a couple of different scenes from volume twelve, and the reason I chose that volume is that it’s really where Watanuki’s reality starts to fall apart.
 At first, he’s simply having a series of strange dreams, but by the end of the volume, dreams and reality are melding into each other, one after the other, to the point where it’s impossible for him to tell the difference between them.

 (Click on images to enlarge.)

 The first scene I’ve chosen comes in early in the volume, and it’s very obviously a dream world.
 The ever-present blossoms in the wind, Yuuko’s train of butterflies, the wind in the air, and even just the sense of space feels entirely like a dream–like something clearly outside our waking reality.
 It’s beautiful, but it’s expected, and even when there’s a sense of eeriness, it feels friendly and familiar.